This story was inspired by: Tru Thailand Island Hopper

 6. Koh Tao

-Scuba divers, this is your mecca.
+Either before, during or after your tour, you NEED to make time for a visit to Koh Tao, and especially for scuba divers!
 Koh Tao is well known for great scuba diving and because of the competition between the many scuba diving shops, it’s got some of the cheapest PADI courses for those wanting to further their scuba skills.
 This is the place to go for vibrant coral and coming face to face with sharks, rays and other magnificent wildlife.
 Beyond scuba diving, the island has a laid-back but grown-up vibe with a satisfying nightlife and jungle to explore.

 - How to get there: One hour flight from Bangkok to Koh Samui, then a two-hour ferry.